40 Actionable Employee Engagement Ideas for Your Organization

 Best Employee Engagement Software Tools

-- Slack: The most common, well-crafted, and flexible messaging communication tool used by remote teams.
+- Slack: Slack is the most common, well-crafted, and flexible messaging communication tool used by remote teams.
 Its private or open chat channels, reminder settings, searchable archives, and numerous Slackbots enhance instant communication within a team.

-- Microsoft Teams: Microsoft Teams enables communication by chat messages in private or group conversations, voice calls and video meetings.
+- Microsoft Teams: Microsoft Teams enables communication by chat messages in private or group conversations, or by voice calls and video meetings.
 Teams can even share pictures, files, and documents right within the app.

-- Connecteam: Connecteam is an all-in-one employee engagement app that helps boost engagement and streamline communication.
-Through Connecteam, you can analyze your team’s feedback and review insights to improve your business in real-time.
+- Connecteam: Connecteam is an all-in-one employee engagement app that helps boost engagement and streamline communication so you can analyze your team’s feedback and review insights to improve your business in real-time.

-- Zoho Survey: Create your own survey, share it with your employees on social media or through email, and get a customized report on the results.
+- Zoho Survey: Use Zoho Survey to create your own survey, share it with your employees on social media or through email, and get a customized report on the results.

-- Bonusly: An online platform for rewarding, recognizing, and generally celebrating your employees.
+- Bonusly: Bonusly is an online platform for rewarding, recognizing, and generally celebrating your employees.
 It enables everyone to recognize anyone.
 Peers can recognize each other, managers can recognize direct reports, and so on and so forth.